FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/tf_overview_cft/tf_delivered_files_certficates.md

 ## Trusted File messages

-The following messages are used by Trusted File, and are located in: <span class="code">$CFTDIRINSTALL/distrib/tf/english/</span><span class="bold_in_para">.</span> Each file contains a set of error message associated with the type of encoding used.
+The following messages are used by Trusted File, and are located in: `$CFTDIRINSTALL/distrib/tf/english/`**.** Each file contains a set of error message associated with the type of encoding used.

 -   xasn.msg
 -   xp3.msg